On a Rankin-Selberg integral of three Hermitian cusp forms: Split Primes

-\end{proof} To end this section, we will prove a couple of lemmas, which will be useful later, when we are dealing with the Dirichlet series of interest. \begin{lemma} Denote by $\Lambda_{-}(\pi)^{\textup{adj}}$ the adjoint of the operator $\Lambda_{-}(\pi)$ with respect to the inner product of Fourier-Jacobi forms.
+as claimed.
+In the equalities above, we used that $\Lambda_{+}(\overline{\pi}^{\delta}) = \Lambda_{+}(\overline{\pi})^{\delta}$ from equation \eqref{mult lambda} and Proposition \ref{s polynomials}. \end{proof} To end this Section, we will prove a couple of Lemmas, which will be useful later, when we are dealing with the Dirichlet series of interest. \begin{lemma} Denote by $\Lambda_{-}(\pi)^{\textup{adj}}$ the adjoint of the operator $\Lambda_{-}(\pi)$ with respect to the inner product of Fourier-Jacobi forms.
 Then